FemtoEmacs/nimacros/nimacros/chaps/nimdoc1.md

 that will approach an end state or value.
 This repetition process is called iteration after the Latin word for path.

-Leonardo Pisano Bigollo, a.k.a.
-Fibonacci, was speculating on how fast the reproduction of immortal rabbits would be.
+Leonardo Bigollo Pisano, a.k.a.
+Fibonacci, was speculating on how fast the reproduction of rabbits would be.
+His breeding of rabbits has the interesting properties of mating at the age of one month, thus, at the end of her second month, the female produces a new pair of rabbits, a male and a female.
-This breeding of rabbits has the interesting properties of mating at the age of one month, thus, at the end of her second month, the female produces a new pair of rabbits, a male and a female.
-Then she keeps producing two babies a month for all eternity.
+Then she keeps producing two babies a month for one year.

 Fibonacci concluded that the number A~n~ of adult pairs in a given month is equal to the total number R~n-1~